-"We are proud and very happy to join this fantastic WWF project.
+"We are proud and very happy to be a part of this fantastic WWF project.
 We are a green company that always aim to make the most energy efficient and sustainable solutions.
 Actions speak louder than words and the preservation of the Rwenzori Mountains National Park takes vital steps in a more sustainable future", says Anne Vibeke Barner Madsen, Head of Human Resources at BITZER Electronics."

-BITZER Electronics are commited in the project from 2020 to 2022.
+BITZER Electronics are committed in the project from 2020 to 2022.